-In the Fall of 2004, the California Department of Insurance began an investigation into reinsurance practices in the title insurance industry.
-In February 2005, FNF was issued a subpoena to provide information to the California Department of Insurance as part of its investigation.
-This investigation paralleled similar inquiries of the National Association of Insurance Commissioners, which began earlier in 2004.
+The National Association of Insurance Commissioners and various state insurance regulators have been investigating so called "captive reinsurance" agreements since 2004.
 The investigations have focused on arrangements in which title insurers would write title insurance generated by realtors, developers and lenders and cede a portion of the premiums to a reinsurance company affiliate of the entity that generated the business.

-The Company negotiated a settlement with the California Department of Insurance with respect to that department's inquiry into these arrangements, which the Company refers to as captive reinsurance arrangements.
-Under the terms of the settlement, the Company paid a penalty of \$5.6 million and is refunding approximately \$7.7 million to consumers whose California property was subject to a captive reinsurance arrangement.
-The Company also entered into similar settlements with 26 other states, in which the Company is refunding a total of approximately \$2 million to policyholders.
-Other state insurance departments and attorneys general and the U.S. Department of Housing and Urban Development ("HUD") also have made formal or informal inquiries of the Company regarding these matters.

-The Company has been cooperating and intends to continue to cooperate with the other ongoing investigations.
+The U.S. Department of Housing and Urban Development ("HUD") also has made formal or informal inquiries of the Company regarding these matters.
+The Company has been cooperating and intends to continue to cooperate with all ongoing investigations.
 The Company has discontinued all captive reinsurance arrangements.
 The total amount of premiums the Company ceded to reinsurers was approximately \$10 million over the existence of these agreements.
-The remaining investigations are continuing and the Company currently is unable to give any assurance regarding their consequences for the industry or for FNT.
+The Company has settled most of the accusations of wrongdoing that arose from these investigations by discontinuing the practice and paying fines.
+Some investigations are continuing.
+The Company anticipates they will be settled in a similar manner.

 Additionally, the Company has received inquiries from regulators about its business involvement with title insurance agencies affiliated with builders, realtors and other traditional sources of title insurance business, some of which the Company participated in forming as joint ventures with its subsidiaries.
 These inquiries have focused on whether the placement of title insurance with the Company through these affiliated agencies is proper or an improper form of referral payment.
 Like most other title insurers, the Company participates in these affiliated business arrangements in a number of states.
-The Company entered into a settlement with the Florida Department of Financial Services under which it refunded approximately \$3 million in premiums received though these types of agencies in Florida and paid a fine of \$1 million.
-The Company is responding to other inquiries as they are received, and is currently unable to give any assurance as to their likely outcome.
+The Company has settled the accusations of wrongdoing that arose from some of these investigations by discontinuing the practice and paying fines.
+Other investigations are continuing.
+The Company anticipates they will be settled in a similar manner.